weberdc/get-twitter-profiles/README.md

 ## Usage
-If you've just downloaded the binary distribution, do this from within the unzipped archive (i.e. in the `tweet-streamer` directory).
-Otherwise, if you've just built the app from source, do this from within `PROJECT_ROOT/build/install/tweet-streamer`:
+If you've just downloaded the binary distribution, do this from within the unzipped archive (i.e. in the `get-twitter-profiles` directory).
+Otherwise, if you've just built the app from source, do this from within `PROJECT_ROOT/build/install/get-twitter-profiles`:
 <pre>
 Usage: bin/get-twitter-user[.bat] [options]
   Options: